lars-t-hansen/flatjs/SPEC.md

 * SIZE is the size in bytes of the type
 * ALIGN is the required alignment in bytes of the type
-* NAME is the name of thetype
+* NAME is the name of the type

 There is a global variable called NULL whose value is the null pointer, whose integer value is zero.

 The FlatJS object has the following public methods:

-* init(sab [, initialize]) takes an ArrayBuffer or SharedArrayBuffer
+* init(buffer [, initialize]) takes an ArrayBuffer or
-  and installs it as the global heap.
-If initialize=true then the memory is also appropriately initialized.  initialize must be true in the first call to init() the call that performs initialization must return before any other calls to init() are made.
-[Normally this means you init(...,true) on the main thread before you send sab to the workers.]
+  SharedArrayBuffer and installs it as the global heap.
 The buffer must be cleared to all zeroes before being used, and client code should assume it may not modify it directly after calling init() on it.
+If initialize=true then the memory is also appropriately initialized.
+Initialize must be true in the first call to init(), and the call that performs initialization must return before any other calls to init() are made.
+[Normally this means you init(...,true) on the main thread before you send a SharedArrayBuffer to other workers.]
 * alloc(numBytes, byteAlignment) allocates and zero-initializes an object of size numBytes with alignment at least byteAlignment and returns it.
-If the allocation fails then returns 0.
+If the allocation fails then returns the NULL pointer.
 * allocOrThrow(numBytes, byteAlignment) allocates and zero-initializes
   an object of size numBytes with alignment at least byteAlignment and returns it.
 If the allocation fails then throws a MemoryError exception.
-* free(p) frees an object p that was obtained from alloc(), or does nothing if p is 0.
+* free(p) frees an object p that was obtained from alloc(), or does nothing if p is the NULL pointer.
 * identify(p) returns the Class object if p is a pointer to a class instance, or null.

 The allocator operates on the flat memory and is thread-safe if that memory is shared.

+There is a new global constructor called MemoryError, derived from Error.
+It is thrown on some allocation failures.

 ## How to run the translator